College Football has a new top conference incoming, and it is not the SEC

 Saban alluded to this change in the college football landscape himself in an interview with ESPN when he retired claiming that out of all of the players he met with in the post-season, only one asked how they could get better.
 Many of the others asked how much playing time they were going to get.

 Players now knowing they can transfer and play earlier elsewhere has become the norm, and therefore has caused more parody in college football.
-And parody includes a conference such as the SEC no longer having the strangle hold it once had.
+And parity includes a conference such as the SEC no longer having the strangle hold it once had.

 The legalization of NIL: In addition to the transfer portal, players being paid for their name, image and likeness.
 With every school relying on boosters, fans and their administration to pony up whatever amount they want for players, this has evened the playing field even more-so.